allenwest24/Manipulating-System-Calls/README.md

 We can change this by calling:
 - export PATH=~/newFunctions:PATH$

-***Now we want to add a malicious version of cat.c so when we add it to the PATH it will find ours first and execute the malicious package!***
+***Now we want to add a malicious version of cat.c to the directory newFunctions so when we add it to the PATH it will find ours first and execute the malicious version!***

-This essentially adds our folder of altered functions to the path to be checked and then we add the original $PATH so we don't have to write every single fucntion.
+This essentially adds our folder of altered functions to the path to be checked and then we add the original $PATH so we don't have to write every single function.
 Now we can have our new version call:
-- system("/bin/grade");
+- system("/bin/grade"); *guid enabled*

-### Prog3:
+### Prog3 (less.c):
-Similar process as before with prog1, except now we have to read the function.
+Similar process as before with prog1, except now we have to read the function more carefully.
 You can see that it only uses a system call in the case that it can't open all 4 files.
 The way of fixing this is typing:
 - ulimit -n 5

 This will limit the processes to only 5 and not leave enough for the files to all open, now we can trigger the vulnerable system call like last time.

-### Prog2:
+### Prog2 (signal.c):
 Hardest of all (and kind of a shit show).
 By reading the source code we see that a system call only occurs when it is given a signal alarm.
 To do this, we have to kill the process while it's running.